ipfs/ipfs-blog/src/_blog/practical-explainer-ipfs-gateways-part-2.md

 Practically speaking, this can be implemented using several approaches depending on your willingness to run infrastructure:

 - Point a domain you control, e.g., `*.ipfs.yourdomain.io` point to a reverse proxy like nginx which will proxy requests to a public gateway, allowing you to switch public gateways if there's downtime.
-- Use [Cloudflare workers](https://workers.cloudflare.com/) to implement a lightweight proxy to IPFS gateways.
+- Use a service like [Cloudflare workers](https://workers.cloudflare.com/) to implement a lightweight proxy to IPFS gateways.

 ## Summary